JSenpai/require-worker/readme.md

 Load a module in a new process.
 Ideally similar to Nodejs's require().

+### require-worker v0.1.1 - concept release
+> This release (v0.1.1) is highly experimental as it's a proof of concept.
+The next release will be completely re-written, and have a different API.

 ## What is this?

 This module is meant to require other Nodejs modules, but in a new process instead of the same process.